-In addition, our Board of Directors approved the stock options awards to Dr. Werner and Mr. Lees-Rolfe on October 9, 2024, which were granted in connection with the private placement financing transaction that was announced that same day pursuant to a filing of a Current Report on Form 8-K. Certain of such stock option awards were granted (i) with an exercise price at a premium to the market price and (ii) will only be exercisable following the expiration of the exercise period of the Series A-1 Warrants and Series B-1 Warrants in the same proportions as the Series A-1 Warrants and Series B-1 Warrants, as applicable, are actually exercised.
+In addition, our Board of Directors approved the stock options awards to Dr. Werner and Mr. Lees-Rolfe on October 9, 2024, which were granted in connection with the private placement financing transaction that was announced that same day pursuant to a filing of a Current Report on Form 8-K. Certain of such stock option awards were granted (i) with an exercise price at a premium to the market price and (ii) will only be exercisable following the expiration of the exercise period of the Series A-1 Warrants and Series B-1 Warrants, as applicable, are actually exercised.
 In accordance with the requirements of the SEC, the following table discloses additional information with respect to the stock options that we awarded to Dr. Werner and Mr. Lees-Rolfe on October 9, 2024.